ptfonseca/ISEG-beamer-templates/README.md

 - The thesis presentation template has a field for advisor/supervisor name
 - The lecture slides template has title and subtitle fields
 - The introductory template has no TOC, no sections and no subsections
-- The minimalist template is similar to the introductory template but has text on the headline/footline
+- The minimalist template is similar to the introductory template but has no text on the headline/footline

 ## Tl;dr instructions